The Webster flea markets and farmer's market are located in the small Central Florida town of the same name.

 During the peak of the winter season, when all of the snowbirds have come down to Florida for the winter, the flea and farmer markets are so busy you have to search awhile for a parking space.

-It's estimated that as many as 4,000 dealers are set up on the site, and they receive 100,000 shoppers on a Monday.
+It's estimated that as many as 4,000 dealers are set up on the site, and they receive 100,000 shoppers.

 Not nearly as many dealers set up during the hot Florida summers.
 I made a recent visit in July.
 I think there were only 400-500 dealers set up.

 Things I saw being sold were tools, hats, towels, sheets, body lotion, watches, jewelry, perfume, dogs (Yorkies, Chihuahuas and other tiny breeds), rabbits, knives, shirts, dresses and assorted products that reminded me of the offerings in a Dollar store.

 A few antiques were displayed here and there, but the biggest antique offerings take place in the cooler winter months.